 We can help arrange a property professional to look at school buildings.

-If it’s outside work hours contact your Emergency Response Coordinator directly:
+Outside of work hours, contact your Emergency Response Coordinator directly.

 What will a property professional do?

 A property professional can organise urgent repairs for things like: